Godse-07/Profile-UI/README.md

   press F5
 ```

-select emulator option will appear, select and wait for 1-2 min it will open the propject
+select emulator option will appear, select and wait for 1-2 min it will open the project